 How To Make Money Through Urban Farming

 Urban farming is quickly taking root all over the world.
-The motivation behind urban farming ranges from yearning for fresh food to wanting organic food (food you can trust) to adding an extra coin in your pocket.
+The motivation behind urban farming ranges from yearning for fresh food and wanting organic food (food you can trust) to adding an extra coin in your pocket.
 With shrinking land ownership and exorbitantly high land prices, people are now turning to urban farming.
-Depending on one's interests and availability of space, one can choose either indoor or outdoor farming as a side hustle or even as a full time engagement.
+Based on your interests and availability of space, select either indoor or outdoor farming as a side hustle or even as a full time engagement.

 Indoor farming involves growing plants in a room inside pots or simple containers.
 These can be placed on shelves, window sills or on the floor.
 Gunny bags (sacks) can also be used by positioning them where there is enough light.

 1. Vegetables_ Common vegetables that can be grown indoors include spinach, lettuce,kale, amaranth and carrots.
 They do not require a lot of space.
 Carrot seeds can be strewn in a pot that has well mixed wet soil.
 Carrots need a lot of sun and should therefore be placed near the source of light.
 Spinach and kale can be planted in gunny bags that have been filled with a mixture of soil and manure.